 22 Washington Square North, 1st floor conference room

-Please RSVP here; the chapter will be sent to those who plan to attend.
+Please RSVP here; chapters of the book will be sent to those who plan to attend.